ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 y(x₀) = y₀.

-It works by taking small steps along the curve using the slope provided by the differential equation.
+It approximates the solution by taking small steps along the curve, using the slope defined by the differential equation.
 Explicitly, the algorithm computes successive values using:

 xₙ₊₁ = xₙ + h,